TransactionTemplate and Rollback Rules

 }

 TransactionTemplate rollbacks on any exception without consulting RuleBasedTransactionAttribute at all.
-It was strange because after all it was expecting TransactionDefinition as constructor argument and I thought that it would be possible to give custom rollback rules instead of default one even though TransactionTemplate extends from DefaultTransactionDefinition.
-If you look at that constructor closely you will notice that all parameters of TransactionDefinition input argument is copied to TransactionTemplate except rollback rules.
+It was strange because, after all, it was expecting TransactionDefinition as a constructor argument, and I thought that it would be possible to give custom rollback rules instead of the default one, even though TransactionTemplate extends from DefaultTransactionDefinition.
+If you look at that constructor closely, you will notice that all parameters of the TransactionDefinition input argument are copied to TransactionTemplate except rollback rules.
 Therefore, they are simply ignored!

 In summary, it appears that Spring guys probably assumed that it would be meaningless to deal with rollback rules if someone does programmatic transaction management.
-Programmer would decide on whether to commit or rollback on any exception after all.
-This would be meaningful if one uses PlatformTransactionManager for programmatic transaction management but TransactionTemplate is a bit different in my point of view.
-It hides common and repeating boilerplate code and it would be better this code had taken rollback rules into account when an exception occurred.
+The programmer would decide on whether to commit or rollback on any exception after all.
+This would be meaningful if one uses PlatformTransactionManager for programmatic transaction management, but TransactionTemplate is a bit different in my point of view.
+It hides common and repeating boilerplate code, and it would be better if this code had taken rollback rules into account when an exception occurred.